dumux/dumux/examples/liddrivencavity/doc/problem.md

 ##### The time loop
-In each time step, we solve the non-linear system of equations, write the current solution into .vtk files and prepare for the next time step.
+In each time step, we solve the non-linear system of equations, write the current solution into VTK files and prepare for the next time step.

 ```cpp
     timeLoop->start(); do